 Here's the latest Flu Shot information.
-We've compiled a list of sources to help in your search for this season's vaccination.
+We've compiled a list of sources to help in your search for, and understanding of, this season's vaccination.

-You'll find assistance from federal, state, and local authorities– including medical institutions and retail stores.
+In this post, you'll also find assistance from federal, state, and local authorities – including medical institutions and retail stores.
 There are sites to track flu activity, plus suggestions that could help save you time and money.

 As always, check with your doctor or other healthcare professionals for any flu-related advice.